Read Time: 8 minutes

 Majorly, there are two types of EDB corruption in an Exchange server.
 Before we discuss these methods of Exchange EDB repair in detail, it’s crucial to understand these two types.
 So, without a further ado, let’s start:

-• Physical corruption: Physical corruption in the Exchange database is basically a result of failure or inefficiency in hardware you are using to operate your Exchange Server on.
-This is the lower form of EDB corruption, and you can easily repair the Exchange database just by repairing or replacing these components with new ones.
+• Physical corruption: Physical corruption in the Exchange server database is basically a result of failure or inefficiency in hardware you are using to operate your Exchange Server on.
+This is the lower form of EDB corruption, and you can easily repair EDB files just by repairing or replacing these components with new ones.

 • Logical corruption: Logical corruption is something that occurs within multiple levels of the software.
 Jet engine database failure or invalid indexing are a few of the reasons that can lead to EDB file corruption.